Genie Centurion: Accelerating Scalable Real-World Robot Training with Human Rewind-and-Refine Guidance: Abstract

 \section{Abstract}

 While Vision-Language-Action (VLA) models show strong generalizability in various tasks, real-world deployment of robotic policy still requires large-scale, high-quality human expert demonstrations.
-However, passive data collection via human teleoperation is costly, hard to scale, and often biased toward passive demonstrations with limited diversity.
-To address this, we propose \projname (\shortname), a scalable and general data collection paradigm based on human rewind-and-refine guidance.
-When the robot execution failures occur, \shortname enables the system revert to a previous state with a rewind mechanism, after which a teleoperator provides corrective demonstrations to refine the policy.
-This framework supports a one-human-to-many-robots supervision scheme with a Task Sentinel module, which autonomously predicts task success and solicits human intervention when necessary, enabling scalable supervision.
-Empirical results show that \shortname achieves up to 40\% higher task success rates than state-of-the-art data collection methods, and reaches comparable performance using less than half the data.
+However, data collection via human teleoperation requires continuous operator attention, which is costly, hard to scale.
+To address this, we propose \projname (\shortname), a scalable and general data collection paradigm based on human rewind-and-refine guidance, enabling robots' interactive learning in deployment. \shortname starts at an imperfect policy and improves over time.
+When the robot execution failures occur, \shortname allows robots to revert to a previous state with a rewind mechanism, after which a teleoperator provides corrective demonstrations to refine the policy.
+This framework supports a one-human-to-many-robots supervision scheme with a Task Sentinel module, which autonomously predicts task success and solicits human intervention when necessary.
+Empirical results show that \shortname achieves up to 40\% higher task success rates than state-of-the-art data collection methods, and reaches comparable performance using less than half the data in long-horizon and precise tasks.
 We also quantify the data yield-to-effort ratio under multi-robot scenarios, demonstrating \shortname's potential for scalable and cost-efficient robot policy training in real-world environments.